SirMotte/FoundryVTT-Theme-Hearth/README.md

 - DnD 5E Ruleset (No support for other rulesets is planned)
 - [Ernie's Modern UI](https://github.com/ernieayala/ernies-modern-layout) (Required)
 - [Custom CSS Module](https://github.com/cswendrowski/FoundryVTT-Custom-CSS) (Required)
-- [Tidy5ESheet](https://github.com/sdenec/tidy5e-sheet) (Recommended, must be set to Dark Ui for best results)
+- [Tidy5ESheet](https://github.com/sdenec/tidy5e-sheet) (Highly Recommended, must be set to Dark Ui for best results)
+- Calibri Font Installed - Guide in the Works (Recommended - Some UI elements will be quirky with other font styles)

 ## Supported Modules
 Others work out of the box or are not used by me.
 Right now I won't take requests for additional module support, but leave a comment anyway so I can create a todo list: